Image-X-Institute/IntERAct/README.md

 ## Licenses

-Content is released under [this link](https://github.com/ACRF-Image-X-Institute/6-DoF-Robotic-Motion-Phantom/blob/a5fb87378eb501c1a9539277ff3f0080b794489e/Copyright%20Notice%20and%20Licence.pdf) that includes attribution guidelines, contribution terms, and software and third-party licenses and permissions.
+Content is released under [this licence](https://github.com/ACRF-Image-X-Institute/6-DoF-Robotic-Motion-Phantom/blob/a5fb87378eb501c1a9539277ff3f0080b794489e/Copyright%20Notice%20and%20Licence.pdf) that includes attribution guidelines, contribution terms, and software and third-party licenses and permissions.

+## Acknowledgements

+The authors thank all the contributors, Dr. Andre Kyme, Dr. Vincent Caillet, Dr. Doan Trang Nguyen, Dr. Ricky O'Brien, Dr. Jeremy T. Booth and Prof. Paul J Keall for lending their valuable input and expertise leading up to the initial release, and, thanks to Dr. Melissa Mail and Dr. Sara Tomka for their help in producing the licence of this software.